 Option 3: Opt to double barrel each of your last names together

-Option 4: Ask your celebrant to introduce you as ‘husband and husband’ or ‘wife and wife’ and you can always decide on the above at a later date if you wish, or if you start a family.
+Option 4: Ask your celebrant to introduce you as ‘husband and husband’ or ‘wife and wife’ and you can always decide on the above at a later date if you wish.

 Note: You are not required to change your last name when you marry, and your last name doesn’t automatically change when you wed.

 In summary, feel free to get creative.
 It’s your day so make it truly yours and do whatever feels right for you both.

 Two Blushing Brides Wedding ceremony styled by Brisbane Wedding Decorators